noelo/omydb/README.md

 OpenShift resource linter - enforce consistency on k8s/OCP resources

 * Are health check and readiness probes declared
+* Validate counts and timeouts for probes - Ensure liveness & readiness probes are not too short
+* Deployment replica count is > 1
 * Are the two health checks pointing to the same endpoint (antipattern)
 * Are there limits assigned to the pods (memory, cpu, others)
 * Are there prescriptive labels assigned